Characterisations of V-sufficiency and C^0-sufficiency of relative jets: Preliminaries

-We suppose now on the germ $\s$ fixed, and introduce the relative notions to $\s$ of the Kuo condition and the Thom type inequality.
+We suppose now on the germ $\s$ fixed, and introduce the relative notions to $\s$ of the Kuiper-Kuo condition and the Kuo condition.
 We first give the notion of the relative Kuiper-Kuo condition.
 The original condition was introduced by N. Kuiper \cite{kuiper} and T.-C. Kuo \cite{kuo1} as a sufficient condition of $C^0$-sufficiency of jets in the function case.